chromeos/chromeos.dev/site/en/posts/io-games-for-large-screens.md

 ### Gamepads

-On to gamepads!
 The Game Controller Library is part of the Android Game Development Kit and will help you implement robust support for game controllers.
 This C++ NDK library provides

 - Callbacks for detecting controller connections and disconnections
 - Controller device information, including button style and layout